-The risk of poverty and/or social exclusion has been persistently increasing since the onset of the economic crisis, standing at 17.1% in 2009 and rising to 19.7% in 2012.
-The data suggest that the risk is continuously growing in both cohesion regions.
-In the cohesion region of Eastern Slovenia, the at-risk-of-poverty and/or social exclusion rate grew from 20.3% in 2009 to 22.5% in 2012, whereas the cohesion region of Western Slovenia in the same period witnessed an increase from 13.6% to 16.5%.
-The rate has been rising more rapidly in the cohesion region of Western Slovenia; nevertheless, it still remains higher in the cohesion region of Eastern Slovenia.
-Unfortunately, data based on this indicator published by Eurostat do not cover geographical areas below the NUTS 2 level, which is why we have to resort to data provided by SORS and the Ministry of Labour, Family, Social Affairs and Equal Opportunities.
-The highest at-risk-of-poverty rate is recorded for households where no one is working, which means that data on registered unemployment rate by Slovenian statistical regions should be considered, especially the data on the long-term unemployment rate.
-The impact of social transfers in Slovenia on reducing the risk of poverty seems very important, as it exceeds the EU average, making the data on the number or share of recipients of social assistance in cash by particular regions also an appropriate base on which to build.
+The risk of poverty and/or social exclusion has been persistently increasing across Slovenia ever since the outset of the economic crisis.
+According to the SORS data211, the at-risk-of poverty rate stood at 11.3% in 2009 and rose to 14.5% in 2013, standing at 16.6% in the cohesion region Vzhodna Slovenija and at 12.2% in the cohesion region Zahodna Slovenija.
+Also, material situation of the population has been rapidly deteriorating, which has been manifested in the persistent growth of severe material deprivation rate ever since 2007 (5.1%); the rate reached 6.7% in 2013.

+Data based on this indicator and published by Eurostat unfortunately do not cover geographic areas below the NUTS 2 level, which is why we have to resort to the data provided by the SORS and the Ministry of Labour, Family, Social Affairs and Equal Opportunities.
+Given that the highest at-risk-of-poverty rate is recorded for households where no one is working, it would be useful to consider the data on registered unemployment rates per Slovenian statistical regions, especially the data on long-term unemployment.
+The impact of social transfers in Slovenia on reducing the risk of poverty is relatively important as it exceeds the EU average, making the data on the number or share of recipients of social assistance in cash by particular regions also an appropriate base to build on.